30+ Best Cloud Cost Management Tools In 2025

 2. AWS CloudWatch

 CloudWatch is a monitoring and observability service provided by Amazon Web Services (AWS).
-It is widely used in the cloud industry for its seamless integration with over 70 highly popular AWS services.
+It is one of the most widely used cloud cost monitoring tools for its seamless integration with over 70 highly popular AWS services.

 This AWS cost management platform provides in-depth monitoring and observability for AWS resources and applications, allowing users to gain insights into performance, resource utilization, and operational health.
 Its features include customized dashboards, alarms and notifications, automated resource scaling, troubleshooting, debugging, and many more.